doristori123/blog-theme/_posts/2021-03-05-how-banks-create-money.md

 {% include image.html url="/assets/img/bank_note.png" description="A bank note issued by the Bank of North Carolina in 1859.
 This bank note is somewhat analogous to an online bank deposit today." width="70%" %}

 When you went to the ATM to withdraw cash, the Bank of America had to find those U.S. dollars to give to you.
 Remember, *credit is a promise for a payment in the future*.
 When you originally deposited U.S. dollars into your chequing account, credit was created with a promise to pay you back your original U.S. dollars in the future.
 The credit was the BAC dollar amount displayed in your bank account.
 However this didn't create new money since Bank of America still had your U.S. dollars in its vault.
-However, Bank of America is free to **create** new money by making loans to borrowers.
+Meanwhile, Bank of America is free to **create** new money by making loans to borrowers.
 Creating loans means issuing more BAC dollars as bank deposits.
 And the bank deposits can quickly grow much larger than the cash in the bank's vault.